 Off the shelf implants sometimes do not fit perfectly.
 This imperfection is one of the reasons perceived as the reason for residual pain after knee replacement surgery.

-Off the shelf knees, the surgeon is sometimes “in between sizes”.
+With “off the shelf’ knees, the surgeon is sometimes “in between sizes”.
 Implant may have an “overhang” and is responsible for residual pain.
 Additionally, the joint line, rotation, size, reference points many need compromise.

 Rotation of the implant is decided by intra operative landmarks as well as landmarks that go beyond the surgical field (like head of the femur).
 The surgeon cannot look at the landmarks that are not visible.
 The surgeon therefore makes approximations and may sometimes compromises on how much to rotate and how to align the artificial knee.

 Additionally, the artificial joint line many not replicate the native joint line leading to ligamentous play.
 The custom knee has off set plastic that helps restore the native joint line.

 Incorrect rotation from off the shelf implant is perceived as another reason for residual pain after total knee replacement.

 The subsequent advancement was development of the customized implant along with the customized instrumentation.
 The thought process is that if a knee is manufactured to match the native anatomy of the knee without the arthritis, the knee would feel more natural.
 We have custom clothes, customized houses, custom kitchens and now we have custom artificial joints!

 Every knee is unique.
 Every knee has its own geometry.

 The custom knee implant is made specifically for the patient based on the patient’s own anatomy.
 These custom implants are placed in the patient using customized instrumentation.
 The idea is that these customized implants placed in the patient with customized instrumentation will better replicate the patient’s own kinematics.